timkiely/deposits-east-fordham-road/README.md

 |:-----|:------------------|:----------------|
 | 2016 | 144%              | 51.2%           |

-This is a simple technique for quickly hand-drawing and caching shapefile, then using that shapefile to filter a geo-located data set.
+This is a simple technique for quickly hand-drawing and caching a shapefile, then using that shapefile to filter a geo-located data set.